gregnordin/notes_to_self/Blender/notes-Blender.md

 - a

 Use solution at [How to set camera location in the scene while pointing towards an object with a fixed distance](https://blender.stackexchange.com/questions/100414/how-to-set-camera-location-in-the-scene-while-pointing-towards-an-object-with-a) to set camera distance from origin, looking at the origin in `210903_python_3D_layer_alpha_animate.blend`.
 Works well.

+With the camera in the right position, now try rendering a video.
+To make the render process go much faster, do the following in the output panel:

+- Change video resolution to 720x480 (width x height) from 1920x1080.
+- Change file format to Movie &rarr; FFmpeg Video
+- Change container to MPEG-4
+- Make sure video codec is H.264

+Next, go to Layout window arrangement and select View &rarr; Viewport Render Animation.
+This will render the animation.
+I did a bunch of other stuff and there was only a static image of the final scene for all of the frames in the output.